CLTsolutions/the_rubyist/docs/notes.md

 `||=`

-- Conditionally sets a value
+- Conditionally sets a variable
-- Sets the variable to the specified value
+- Sets the variable to the specified value if the variable isn't already set to something other than `nil`.

 ## Syntactic Sugar